 2000:415 2001:411 2002:376 2003:335 2004:374 2005:396 2006:365 2007:338 2008:279 2009:238

 In Ireland, since records began in 1959 the rate of annual deaths continued to rise until they peaked at 640 deaths in 1972 and subsequently decreased to 387 deaths in 1986.
 Between 1986 and 2005 the number fluctuated before a period of significant reduction began.
 The total decreased by 59% from 396 in 2005 to an all-time low of 162 in both 2012 and 2015.
-Last year, 2017, was the best year since records began with 159 road deaths recorded, a 15% drop on 2016.
+Last year, 2017, was the best year since records began with 159 road deaths recorded.
 The objective is to reduce road deaths to 124 by 2020 and ultimately to aim for zero deaths on our roads.

 The reduction in fatalities in Ireland can be attributed to a number of key policies and actions set out in Ireland’s four Road Safety Strategies since 1998.
 These include: